tokuda109/tensorflow-docker-skeleton/README.md

 ## Prerequisites

-1. Install Docker and VirtualBox.
+1. Install Docker following [the installation guide](https://docs.docker.com/install/) for your platform.
+2. Install VirtualBox.
 2. If you plan to use the GPU version, install the [drivers](https://www.nvidia.com/Download/index.aspx?lang=en-us) and [nvidia-docker](https://github.com/NVIDIA/nvidia-docker).

 ## Getting Started